|is powered by ARM® big.LITTLE™ technology, the Heterogeneous Multi-Processing (HMP) solution. |

 We ran several benchmarks to measure the computing power on the XU4.
-The same tests were performed on the Raspberry Pi 2 Model B, ODROID-C1, ODROID-U3 and ODROID-XU4.
+The same tests were performed on the Raspberry Pi 3 Model B, ODROID-C1+, ODROID-C2 and ODROID-XU4.

 The values of the test results were scaled uniformly for comparison purposes.
-The computing power of the XU4 was measured to be ~3-4 times faster than the latest Raspberry Pi 2 thanks to the 2Ghz Cortex-A15 cores and much higher memory bandwidth.
+The computing power of the XU4 was measured to be ~7 times faster than the latest Raspberry Pi 3 thanks to the 2Ghz Cortex-A15 cores and much higher 64bit memory bandwidth.
 Using the XU4 as a computer provides a "desktop like" experience, unlike the sluggish performance of most single-board computers!

-Particularly for developers, compiling code on the XU4 is about 3 to 4 times faster.
+Particularly for developers, compiling code on the XU4 is super fast.
 The high-performance 2GB DDR3 RAM is an additional advantage allowing most programs to be compiled directly on the XU4.

 The XU4 can boot from a MicroSD card or an eMMC module.
 An easy-access hardware switch is provided to select the boot interface (MicroSD/eMMC).
 The MicroSD interface supports the higher performance UHS-1 mode as well.